- What other names is Goldenseal known by?

 - Dosing considerations for Goldenseal.

-Goldenseal is also used for the common cold and other upper respiratory tract infections, as well as stuffy nose and hay fever.
-Some people use goldenseal for digestive disorders including stomach pain and swelling (gastritis), peptic ulcers, colitis, diarrhea, constipation, hemorrhoids, and intestinal gas.
+Goldenseal is used for the common cold and other upper respiratory tract infections, as well as stuffy nose and hay fever.
+Some people use goldenseal for digestive disorders including stomach pain and swelling (gastritis), peptic ulcers, anal ulcers, colitis (inflammation of the colon), diarrhea, constipation, hemorrhoids, and intestinal gas.

-Goldenseal is used for urinary tract infections (UTIs), internal bleeding, bleeding after childbirth, liver disorders, cancer, chronic fatigue syndrome (CFS), jaundice, gonorrhea, fever, pneumonia, malaria, whooping cough, and an eating disorder called anorexia.
+Goldenseal is used for urinary tract infections (UTIs), internal bleeding, child birth, bleeding after childbirth, liver disorders, cancer, chronic fatigue syndrome (CFS), jaundice, gonorrhea, fever, pneumonia, malaria, whooping cough, to hide urine tests for illicit (illegal) drugs, and an eating disorder called anorexia.

-Women use goldenseal for vaginal pain and swelling and menstrual period problems.
+Women use goldenseal for vaginal pain and swelling and problems with menstruation.

 Goldenseal is applied to the skin for rashes, ulcers, wound infections, itching, eczema, acne, dandruff, ringworm, herpes blisters, and cold sores.
 It is used as a mouthwash for sore gums and mouth.